decentraland/sdk/docs/static-entities.md

   - The (internal) `AvatarShape` component (READ ONLY) contains information about the wearables, hair, eyes and skin colors, and the equiped wearables

 - `CameraEntity = 2`
-  - The Transform component is READ ONLY from the scene
+  - The `Transform` component is READ ONLY from the scene
+  - The `PointerLocked` component (READ ONLY) presence signals the status of the pointer-locking of the renderer.
+  - The `WindowIdle` component (READ ONLY) presence signals if the renderer is in background-mode or it is actively rendering.
-  - There is a special `CameraMode { mode = ThirdPerson/FirstPerson }` component used to get the current camera mode
+  - The `CameraMode { mode = ThirdPerson/FirstPerson }` component used to get the current camera mode, it is only set from the Renderer.

 ## Foregin entities in scenes